 - Unfortunately, if you want a very dark or vibrant color you’ll just have to buy fondant.
 For bright red or black, for example, you’d have to add so much coloring that it ruins the texture of the fondant.
 Believe me, I’ve tried it.
 That’s the only time I used commercial fondant.

 - I find it’s easiest to mostly mix the fondant with the dough hook and then finish kneading in the sugar by hand.
 No matter how you mix it, the freshly made fondant is a sticky mess and is a bit of a pain to knead together.
 Just keep kneading and appreciate the arm workout.

 - The fondant must set overnight and be re-kneaded before rolling.

 - This recipe makes a little more than you need to cover an 8″ cake because it’s easier to have a little too much and trim away excess.

 ***UPDATE*** After a reader’s feedback I remade this fondant 3 more times to fine tune the measurements.
 Generally, I try to put most of my recipes in volume measure first since most American bakers use volume measure.
 I have included volume measures here for those who don’t have a kitchen scale.
 But I do recommend that you weigh the ingredients to get the most consistent results.
 A little variation in the amount of moisture or sugar in the fondant can make a big difference in texture.
 I do take your feedback seriously and always work to make the recipes as easy and consistent as possible – so keep those questions coming!!!

-Watch this video to see how to make rolled fondant:
+Watch the recipe video to see how to make rolled fondant.

 Now that you’ve made your own fondant, watch this video to see How To Cover A Cake with Fondant.